hfradio.org

 Whale jumping in San Juan area of Puget Sound, Washington

-After spending a bit over a year in Montana, I decided that I should head out to the state of Washington.
+After about a year in Montana, I decided that I should head out to the state of Washington.
 More job opportunities.
 This was at the end of the Gulf War, so the economy was a bit slow.
 My brother who was stationed in Washington (US Army) told me that I ought to come to Washington as I might have a chance to work at Microsoft, or something along these lines.

 So, I relocated to Olympia, the capitol city of Washington state.
 While in Olympia, on April 23, 1998, I upgraded to Advanced.
 I also passed my 20 wpm code element for the Amateur Extra.
 In June of 1998, I passed the written for Amateur Extra.
 I was very happy to finally make it so that I had access to the entire Ham spectrum!
 It is great to be able to have use of the radio frequencies assigned to the Ham Radio hobby.
 On June 2, 1998, the FCC granted me a new Vanity Call.
 I am now NW7US, reflecting that I am in the Pacific North West of the Seven Call Area, in the United States.